urban-1/lazylog/README.md

 JSON logging is most useful when we need to index our logs to a database or stream them and generally for machine-to-machine communication.
-At the moment, `simplelog` does not support JSON logging on the terminal but does support it for files.
+At the moment, `lazylog` does not support JSON logging on the terminal but does support it for files.
 To enable it, initialize with:

 ```python